ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   interpolateString f = f interpolate id mappend mempty

-  class Interpolate a s where
+  class Interpolate a where
-    interpolate :: a -> s
+    interpolate :: a -> String

 When ``-XQualifiedStrings`` is enabled, you may qualify string interpolation as well: